 - Onboarding for End Users – with YubiKey

 - Enable MFA gradually for users, groups or OU’s

 This restriction requires a user to authenticate with an additional (second) factor.
 UserLock supports MFA through authenticator applications using time-based-one-time-passwords (TOTP).
 Examples include Google Authenticator and LastPass Authenticator.
 TOTP are widely accepted and are more secure than other options such as SMS text based authentication.

-UserLock MFA can be enabled for any user, group or OU in your Domain.
+UserLock MFA can be enabled for any user, group or OU in your Domain for all logon, unlock and reconnections to interactive sessions..
 Choose granular settings to define your MFA policy by the type of operating system (Workstation or Server), the connection type (Local or Remote), and the frequency with which MFA is asked (at every connection, every N days.)
 There is also an option to help with the onboarding process to allow users to skip the MFA configuration for a defined number of days.

 MFA messages displayed to the end user are customizable and you can enable an "Ask for help" button on the displayed dialogs to allow the end user to send e-mail (and consequently, applications compatible with e-mail such as Slack) and / or popup help requests to UserLock administrators responsible for implementing MFA.

 In case an end user can’t log on, one-click admin actions are available in the UserLock console to temporarily disable MFA or to reset MFA key for a specific user.